batica81/morse_flasher/README.md

 documentation

-multilanguage audio feedback for slower speeds
+multilingual audio feedback for slower speeds

 font selection

-research timing and audio visual perception
+research timing and audiovisual perception

 select characters for random

 make responsive

 position font in center by height

+proper stop on any key

+beginning pause configurable